imi-wozu/ppargo/README.md

 Notes:
 - This project has only been tested in a Windows environment.
-- Some packages have names that differ from the actual .lib files.
-When adding, specify the .lib file name directly instead of using the add command.
+- Some packages have names that differ from the actual `.lib` files.
+When adding, specify the `.lib` file name directly instead of using the add command.
 - `package_manager` implies package support.
-Omit `packages = true` when a manager is selected; set `packages = false` only to override and disable packages explicitly.
+Omit `packages = true` when a manager is selected; set `packages = false` to override and disable packages explicitly.